Hero Dog Gets Bitten In Snout By Rattlesnake To Protect Owner

 “My hero of a puppy Todd saved me,” Paula wrote.
 “He jumped right in front of my leg w[h]ere I surely would have got bit.
 This is what a hero looks like.”

-Todd has a swollen snout and a bandage on his right paw, but is otherwise doing well.
+Todd has a swollen snout and a bandage on his right paw but is otherwise doing well.
 Fortunately, Todd has been healing very quickly, and the swelling is rapidly going down.

 “He’s doing so well.
 He is a wonder to me how he is healing,” Godwin wrote in a follow-up post.